GregoryAshton/PH3010_advanced_python/guides/using_the_command_line.md

 > **Note**
 > We use the `explore.exe` program to open the file explorer (on Ubuntu this is `nautilus`).
 You can also open the file directly using an image-viewing program.

-Unlike some computer languages, the python language is intepreted, not compiled.
+Unlike some computer languages, the python language is interpreted, not compiled.
 This means each line of a script is read, evaluated, then we move on to the next line (this makes it easy to reason about how a program will work!).
-You can also launch a python intepreter interactively like this:
+You can also launch a python interpreter interactively like this:

 <p align="center">
 <img src="videos/python.gif" alt="sdf" width="500">